whizzml/examples/automl/automl-script/readme.md

 use the final evaluation returned by this script.
 You shouldn't use the evaluations created by the OptiML because they are not evaluating the final **Fusion** model and because Cross Evaluation method can return overoptimistic results in some situations.
+To avoid any kind of leakage, Feature Selection and Model Selection steps will use different validation datasets, both obtained from the training one.
+The data used as validation for OptiML, won't have been used during feature selection.

 The **outputs** for the script are:
 * `output-dataset`: (dataset-id) Dataset with final predictions for the test dataset